donnagrant5/Sketchup-Open-Newer-Version-with-Popen/README.md

-# Sketchup-Open-New-Version-with-Popen
+# Sketchup-Open-Newer-Version-with-Popen
-Modified Open New Version based on Eneroth's earlier code
+Modified open-newer-version based on Eneroth's earlier code.

+This version uses IO::Popen and the STDERR pipe to communicate between the embedded sketchup ruby process and teh child C++ process.
+The c++ project can be found in the 'cpp' directory.